jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

 }
 ```

-the code for the retransforation is added as a javaagent:
+The code for the retransformation is added as a java agent:
 ```
 public class Agent {
     public static void premain(String arg, Instrumentation inst) {